Daniel-Wittgenstein/inkutils/readme.md

 Full version: contains all functions, including all functions with variable argument length up to 20 arguments.

-Small version: no functions with variable argument length, small size.
+Small version: no functions with variable argument length, smaller size.

 Usage: INCLUDE inkutils.ink